 Insurance companies and corporate attorneys know that wrongful death claims can be very expensive.
 They often fight very hard to deny victims’ families compensation or try to reduce the compensation they pay.
 Your attorney has the experience needed to prove your case deserves compensation and the experience negotiating to ensure you get a fair settlement.

-Call Kovacich Snipes, P.C. today to schedule your free consultation.
+Call Kovacich Snipes Johnson, P.C. today to schedule your free consultation.
 Our Great Falls wrongful death lawyers will listen to you and treat you with the care and dignity you deserve.
-Kovacich Snipes, P.C. receives recognition from many prestigious organizations as one of the best law offices in Montana and the nation.
+Kovacich Snipes Johnson, P.C. receives recognition from many prestigious organizations as one of the best law offices in Montana and the nation.